 The Cardiovascular Performance Program offers specialized cardiac care for athletes, including leading treatments for suspected or confirmed heart disease, detailed pre-participation safety screenings and exercise assessments.

 What is a heart attack?

-A heart attack is also called a myocardial infarction.
-It happens when one or more parts of the heart muscle don?t get enough oxygen.
+A heart attack is also called a myocardial infarction (MI).
+It happens when one or more parts of the heart muscle don’t get enough oxygen.
 That occurs when blood flow to the heart muscle is blocked.

-If the blood and oxygen supply is cut off, muscle cells of the heart begin to suffer damage and start to die.
-Lasting (permanent) damage begins within 30 minutes of blockage.
+If the blood and oxygen supply is cut off, muscle cells of the heart begin to suffer damage and start to die (infarct).
+Permanent) damage begins within 30 minutes of blockage.
 The heart muscle may then no longer work as it should.

 What causes a heart attack?

-A blockage in the arteries can lead to a heart attack.
+A blockage in the coronary arteries that supply blood to the heart muscle can lead to a heart attack.
 A blockage is caused by a buildup of plaque.
 This is called atherosclerosis.
 Plaque is made up of deposits, cholesterol, and other substances.
 When a plaque breaks (ruptures), a blood clot quickly forms.
 The blood clot is the actual cause of the heart attack.